dynaroars/dig/README.md

 # DIG

 **DIG** is a tool for generating program invariants at arbitrary program locations (e.g., loop invariants, post conditions).
-DIG focuses on numerical invariants and currently support the the following forms of invariants:
+DIG focuses on numerical invariants and currently support the following numerical relations:
 - nonlinear / linear equalities among arbitrary variables,  e.g.,  `x+y=5`, `x*y=z`, `x*3y^3 + 2*zw + pq + q^3 = 3`
 - linear inequalities (including interval and octagonal invariants), e.g., `-4 <= x <= 7,  -2 <= - x - y <= 10`
 - min/max equalities/inequalities that represent a certain type of disjunctive invariants, e.g., `max(x,y) <= z + 2`
 - congruence relations, e.g.,  `x == 0 (mod 4),  x+y == 1 (mod 5)`
 - array invariants, e.g., `A[i] = B[C[3*i+2]]`

-The user can also use *terms* to represent desired information, e.g., `t = 2^x, y = log(n)`, and have DIG infer invariants over terms.
+The user can also use *terms* to represent desired information, e.g., `t1 = 2^x, t2 = log(n)`, and have DIG infer invariants over terms.

 DIG is written in Python and uses **Sympy** and **Z3**.
 It infers invariants using dynamic analysis (over execution traces).
 If source code (C, Java, Java Bytecode) is available, DIG can iteratively infer and check invariants.
-DIG uses symbolic execution (/Symbolic PathFinder/ for Java and /CIVL/ for C) to collect symbolic states to check candidate invariants.
+DIG uses symbolic execution to collect symbolic states to check candidate invariants.

 DIG's numerical relations (in particular, nonlinear equalities) have been used for